horozal/event-driven-python/README.md

 # event-driven-python
 Template for a Python project using event-driven architecture.

-Basic demonstration using an event-handler.
+Basic demonstration using a single event-handler.